 Stock routes have no separate title or tenure from the underlying road reserve, and the same roads are used for walking and agisting stock and vehicular transport.
 Reserves for travelling stock include camping and water reserves, pasture reserves and trucking reserves.

 The network is primarily used by the pastoral industry:

 - as an alternative to transporting stock by rail or road

 A stock route can be a road that is declared to be a stock route under Queensland legislation, or it may simply be any route that has customarily been used for walking stock.

 Download the Queensland stock route network map (PDF, 1.7MB).

 Stock routes have been part of Queensland's rural history for more than 150 years, evolving as settlers drove stock along corridors that followed river systems, Indigenous trade routes and trails.

-Between the 1860s and 1890s, established stock routes were recognised and dedicated as roads.
+Between 1860–1890, established stock routes were recognised and dedicated as roads.
 Use declined in the 1950s and 1960s when road improvements made road transport more convenient and efficient.